 With 25 years of experience in this niche industry and sales over $10 million dollars, K. Smaltz Inc.'s mission is to change the perception of rare coin collecting from being a hobby to becoming a profitable investment options for investors.

 Prior to starting his own company, Smaltz worked with a $25 million dollar rare coin company.
 During his time there, Smaltz built a net worth nearing $1 million dollars, selling coins to high profile clients in the business and entertainment world.
-(And ladies, I heard through the grapevine that this budding social jet setter is single!)

 In addition to selling rare coins, K. Smaltz Inc. also designs commemorative coins for major companies and organizations celebrating milestone events.
 In 2004, K. Smaltz Inc. was commissioned to produce a rare coin, the Friars Centennial Celebration Coin, for The Friars Club's 100th Anniversary.
 Read on to learn how he got started in this field, rare coin collecting and African Americans, and his charitable involvement.